 Feature Set Upgrade

-If you currently use Logos, at least a feature upgrade to Logos 10 seems well worth considering because of the stability and performance enhancements.
+If you currently use Logos, at least a feature upgrade to Logos 10 (affiliate disclosure) seems well worth considering because of the stability and performance enhancements.
 Especially if you’re running Logos on older hardware or a smaller monitor, you might see disproportionately better results because of these changes.

 Base Package Upgrade